eupnea-project/eupnea-project.github.io/README.md

 If you selected Fedora, the system will need some time to relabel all files.
 DO NOT TURN IT OFF

-After a short black screen Eupnea should boot.
+After a short black screen Depthboot should boot.

 ## Enable audio
 To enable audio on Eunea, follow the instructions below:

-1. Boot into Eupnea
+1. Boot into Depthboot

 2. Make sure you are connected to the internet.

 - Skylake, Kaby Lake, or Coffee Lake (7th/8th Gen Intel CPU):
   1. Switch to alt kernel by running: ``update-kernel --alt`` in the Terminal.
-  2. Reboot Eupnea
+  2. Reboot Depthboot
   3. Run ``setup-audio`` in the Terminal.
   4. Reboot again
 - Everything else:
   1. Run: `setup-audio` in the Terminal.
-  2. Reboot Eupnea
+  2. Reboot Depthboot

 If audio still doesn't work, please open an issue with your device codename and generation.